butebu/Genexusvarios/README.md

 # GXPowerCommands
 GeneXus Power Commands is an extension for [GeneXus](http://genexus.com/) that adds many useful commands.

-The "official" documentation is at the [GeneXus Community Wiki](http://wiki.genexus.com/commwiki/servlet/wiki?GXPowerCommands,).
+The official documentation is at the [GeneXus Community Wiki](http://wiki.genexus.com/commwiki/servlet/wiki?GXPowerCommands,).

 Download the compiled extension from the [GeneXus Marketplace](http://marketplace.genexus.com/viewproduct.aspx?225) for either Ev1, Ev2 or Ev3.